UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/03-create.md

 > ~~~
 > {: .language-bash}
 >
 > Is the `git init` command, run inside the `moons` sub-directory, required for
 > tracking files stored in the `moons` sub-directory?
 >
 > > ## Solution
 > >
-> > No. Dracula does not need to make the `moons` sub-directory a Git repository
+> > No. Margaret does not need to make the `moons` sub-directory a Git repository
 > > because the `planets` repository will track all files, sub-directories, and
 > > sub-directory files under the `planets` directory.
 Thus, in order to track
-> > all information about moons, Dracula only needed to add the `moons` sub-directory
+> > all information about moons, Margaret only needed to add the `moons` sub-directory
 > > to the `planets` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested":
 > > the outer repository will try to version-control
 > > the inner repository.
 Therefore, it's best to create each new Git